kubernetes/enhancements/keps/sig-api-machinery/5866-server-side-sharded-list-and-watch/README.md

 During a rolling upgrade or rollback in a high-availability control plane, some `kube-apiserver` instances may have `ShardedListAndWatch` enabled while others have it disabled.
 A client connecting to an un-upgraded or rolled-back API server will receive the full, un-sharded stream without `ListMeta.ShardInfo`.

-Sharding-aware clients inspect `ListMeta.ShardInfo` on `LIST` and initial `WATCH` responses to confirm whether server-side filtering was applied.
-If `ShardInfo` is absent, clients fall back to client-side filtering using the common `k8s.io/apimachinery/pkg/sharding` evaluator so they do not process out-of-shard objects or violate mutual exclusion.
+In Beta, `client-go` informers and reflectors configured with a shard selector handle this fallback automatically: they inspect `ListMeta.ShardInfo` and apply client-side filtering via `k8s.io/apimachinery/pkg/sharding` whenever `ShardInfo` is absent, ensuring out-of-shard objects are never added to the local store.
 Workloads that do not specify `shardSelector` are completely unaffected.

 ###### What specific metrics should inform a rollback?